-Our world today is faster and noisier than it used to be, thanks to industrialization and technology.
+Thanks to industrialization and technology, our world today is faster and noisier than it used to be.
 It is easy to lose our sense of awareness, creativity, and mental well-being.
-One way to find a balance in this busy and distracting world of ours is by practicing mindfulness.
+One way to find a balance in our busy and distracting world is by practicing mindfulness.

-As the mindfulness facts below show and research have revealed, mindfulness presents numerous positive impacts on mental well-being, more chronic issues, and physical health.
+As the mindfulness facts below show and research have revealed, mindfulness has numerous positive impacts on mental well-being, chronic issues, and physical health.

 In this article, you will find 26 facts about mindfulness and meditation.

 #1 - In the US, adult use of meditation tripled in 2017; it went from 4.1% in 2012 to 14.2% in 20171

 Mindfulness is a state of awareness that comes from purposefully paying attention to your thoughts in the present moment in a non-judgmental way.
 People often associate mindfulness with meditation.
 The practice of meditation is an ancient mind-body technique that has been used to improve psychological well-being.

 Mindfulness is not about suppressing positive or negative thoughts; it helps us free ourselves from our habitual thought patterns.
 It is important to note that the gains of mindfulness practice appear over time and not immediately after the first session.